woolpert-cama-cloud/.github/.github/ISSUE_TEMPLATE/02-bug.md

 ---
 name: Bug
 about: Use this template for tracking new bugs.
+type: bug
 ---

 # Bug Report